 Advanced Express with Daniel Khan

-Tackle more complex projects using Express, the most popular Node.js framework.
-Learn how to integrate a database, add user authentication, process files, and improve app security and performance.
+Tackle complex projects with Express, the most popular Node.js framework.
+Learn how to integrate a database, add user authentication, process files, improve app security, and more.

 2h 30m • COURSE

 Gain a deeper understanding of how microservices are built and used.
 Learn how to use Node.js to build out a microservices architecture from scratch.

 Learn advanced techniques for asynchronous programming and data streaming in Node.js.